-Nneka: Before you forget, what are right issues and public offer?
+Nneka: Before you forget, what are the right issues and public offers?

 Ugodre: Public offers are made after a company must have debuted on the floor of the NSE with an initial public offer.
 Companies make public offers when they see the need to source for money other than or in addition to debt to finance new projects, purchase fixed assets or simply expand the business.
 It could also be to repay debt or invest in research and technology.

-For example they could offer a right issue as 2 for every 5 owned.
+For example, they could offer the right issue as 2 for every 5 owned.
 Meaning of you had 1000 shares you are offered an additional 400 shares.
 That way if all the rights issues are taken by the owners of the companies their shares increase in proportion to what they originally have.